Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • weakness;

-• increased pain on palpation of the spinal spinal column.
+• increased pain upon palpation of the spinal process of the spine.

-The cervical region is located as close as possible to the vessels of the head, therefore, when the roots of the cervical region are squeezed, the pain spreads towards the back of the head and parietal region.
-In addition, pain in the shoulder blade or arm can be diagnosed.
+The cervical spine is located as close as possible to the vessels of the head, therefore, when the roots of the cervical spine are compressed, the pain spreads towards the back of the head and the parietal region.
+In addition, pain in the shoulder blade or arm may be diagnosed.

 • loss of sensation in the fingertips;

-• pain in case of a change in the position of the hands or movement of the shoulder blades;
+• pain when changing the position of the arms or moving the shoulder blades;

 • difficulty breathing;

-• burning, tingling and tension in the muscles of the neck;
+• burning, tingling and tension in the neck muscles;

-Due to the proximity of the neck to the head, the following manifestations are possible:
+Due to the close location of the neck to the head, the following manifestations are possible:

 • migraine;